Description of Coronaviruses

 1. The virus is thought to spread from person-to-person.

-- Between people who are in close contact with one another (within about 6 feet, some studies suggest 13 feet).
+- Between people who are in close contact with one another within about 6 feet.

 - Through respiratory droplets produced when an infected person coughs or sneezes.
 These droplets can land in the mouths or noses of people who are nearby or possibly be inhaled into the lungs.
 It is particularly contagious when someone makes an aerosol of the virus (big cough or sneeze, surgical and dental procedures or respiratory treatments and tests).